L&D Travel Nurse Jobs in Tennessee

 • Active RN license (compact preferred), required and current before your start date

-• BLS: Required universally and must be current
+• BLS: Required across the board and must be current

-• Electronic fetal monitoring (EFM) competency: AWHONN intermediate or advanced fetal monitoring is the standard — interpreting the strip is the core of the job
+• Electronic fetal monitoring (EFM) competency: AWHONN intermediate or advanced fetal monitoring is the standard; interpreting the strip is the core of the job

 • RNC-OB a plus (Inpatient Obstetric Nursing certification), and C-section circulating or scrub experience helps at units where L&D covers cesareans